 In the UK, the gradual phasing out of incandescent bulbs started in 2009, and most will be gone by the end of 2011.
 This is through a voluntary agreement between the Government and electrical retailers ahead of EU laws banning their sale.
 Bulbs of 60W and above will be banned by 1st September 2011, and the final lower voltages from 1st September 2012.

-This is good news for us all, as LEDs deliver more light per watt of electricity, last longer, and cause less pollution.
+This is good news for us all, as LED light bulbs deliver more light per watt of electricity, last longer, and cause less pollution.
 A typical 50 watt halogen bulb will last for about 2,000 hours.
 A 4 watt LED bulb, which provides the same light output, is likely to last for up to 50,000 hours.